pravega/flink-connectors/documentation/src/docs/table-api.md

                         .useBlinkPlanner()
                         .inStreamingMode()
                         .build());

 tableEnv.connect(pravega)
                 .withFormat(new Json().failOnMissingField(true))
                 .withSchema(schema)
                 .inAppendMode()
-                .registerTableSource("MyTableRow");
+               // In Flink 1.10, createTemporaryTable can be used here as well unless time attributes are added into the schema.
+               // (ref.
+There are some known issues in Flink https://issues.apache.org/jira/browse/FLINK-16160) .registerTableSource("MyTableRow");

 String sqlQuery = "SELECT user, count(uri) from MyTableRow GROUP BY user";
 Table result = tableEnv.sqlQuery(sqlQuery);